Here are the shows you can get involved in! Contact the Director if you know them, or email [email protected] to find out more.

 By Alan Ayckbourn.
 Directed by Danny Sparkes

 3 males, 3 females –

 - Reg (Annie & Ruth’s brother)

 - Annie (Reg & Ruth’s sister)

 This play is part of the Norman Conquests trilogy which takes place over one weekend, with the hapless Norman trying to involve himself with his sister in law and this brother in laws wife.
 It is a comedy which shows just what happens when misunderstandings occur!

 Audition details here: Auditions – Jack and the Beanstalk (pantomime)

 There’ll be magic beans this year at The Nomad Theatre.
 Jack, the Dame and the cow adventure up the beanstalk to defeat the evil Giant.
 But will Jack win his girl’s heart and the riches he so badly needs?
 Will good prevail over evil?

 Register your interest to be cast in the panto, or to get involved backstage by emailing [email protected]

 During the evening there will be the usual fun and the chance to socialise, with the bar open and nibbles provided.
 The Nomad Draw will take place and there will be a raffle.
-You will find out about our Summer and Autumn shows, including audition dates – plus, Danny Sparkes who will be Directing Round and Round The Garden will be talking through the play.
+You can find out more about our Autumn/Winter shows, also.

 It will be great fun.
 Look forward to seeing you there.